 Let’s face it: No matter how good they may sound, untangling the wires of your favorite earbuds can be a nuisance.
 Meanwhile, as more and more phones ditch the headphone jack, an increasing number of companies have taken the leap into wireless headphones.

-But when it comes to true wireless earbuds (i.e., those with no cables at all), the marketplace isn’t without its fair share of poorly functioning products.
-Whether it’s short battery life, poor sound, or shoddy connection, there are a number of true wireless buds that don’t make the grade, and tethered Bluetooth headphones give you much more bang for your buck.
+When it comes to true wireless earbuds (i.e., those with no cables at all), the marketplace has its fair share of poorly functioning products.
+Whether it’s short battery life, poor sound, or shoddy connection, there are many true wireless buds that don’t make the grade.
+And in many cases, tethered Bluetooth headphones give you much more bang for your buck.
 That said, if you’re ready to leave the wires — all the wires — behind for a set of completely wireless earbuds, we’re here to help.

-From sweat-proof sports buds to stripped-down in-ears, here are the best fully wireless earbuds around.
+From sweatproof sports buds to stripped-down in-ears, here are the best fully wireless earbuds available right now.

 The best fully wireless earbuds

-Why you should buy them: Solid sound, long battery life, and great functionality.
+Why you should buy them: Solid sound, long battery life, and sweatproof performance.

 Who they’re for: Listeners who want comfortable wireless autonomy, great usability, and good sound.

-Jabra’s Elite 65t look like tiny versions of the Bluetooth headsets that once helped define the brand, but don’t be fooled by the design throwback: They’re legit.
-With five hours of battery life, good sound quality, and a myriad of useful app-based features, the 65t best Apple’s industry leading AirPods as the best fully wireless headphones you can buy.
+Jabra’s Elite 65t Active look like tiny versions of the Bluetooth headsets that once helped define the brand, but don’t be fooled by the design throwback: They’re legit.
+With five hours of battery life, an IP56 waterproof rating, and a myriad of useful app-based features, the 65t best Apple’s industry leading AirPods as the best fully wireless headphones you can buy.